-The terms used by OpenID Connect may be strange to those used to SAML federations.
-The reverse is also true and for those new to either of them it can be an unexpected learning curve.
+Keystone connects OpenID Connect to SAML federations.
+The terms used by one may be strange to those used to the other.
+For those new to either of them it can be an unexpected learning curve.
 This table should help.

 |Authorisation Endpoint||SSO address / endpoint||Where the user should be sent for authentication|

 |Claim||Attribute||A defined bit of data about a user - e.g. a persistent ID|

 An identifier for the Identity Provider.
 In OIDC it is the root URI for the provider and has a practical use in the software.

 In SAML it is a unique identifier that enables one entity to find another in aggregated metadata.
 It is usually in the form of a secure URI which may or may not have a real target.

 |Provider / OP||Identity Provider (IdP)||The party that does the authentication - e.g. the library, university, hospital, legislative assembly|